Enterprise-Neurosystem/edge-failure-prediction/README.md

 Data preparation to train the model is an adaptation the work done by Xiaxiau: [here](https://www.kaggle.com/code/xiaxiaxu/predictmachinefailureinadvance/notebook)

 Source of the data used in this application is found: [here](https://www.kaggle.com/datasets/nphantawee/pump-sensor-data)

-The source data was downloaded as a csv and is served via a PostgreSQL database.
-The prediction feature can use one of two data sources.

-- `csv files` that contain prediction data with 720 data points
-- `Apache Kafka` which simulates data as it would be streamed from sensors

 ## Future Improvements